RxDB

 RxDB provides an easy to implement, battle-tested replication protocol for realtime sync with your existing infrastructure.

-There are also plugins to easily replicate with GraphQL, CouchDB, Websocket, WebRTC,Supabase, Firestore or NATS.
+You do not have to use a specific cloud or backend database.
+The protocol works by implementing three simple HTTP endpoints.
+There are also production-ready plugins to easily replicate with GraphQL, CouchDB, Websocket, WebRTC (P2P),Supabase, Firestore or NATS.

 Flexible storage layer